libuv/libuv/docs/src/guide/networking.rst

 libuv provides asynchronous DNS resolution.
 For this it provides its own ``getaddrinfo`` replacement [#]_.
 In the callback you can perform normal socket operations on the retrieved addresses.
-Let's connect to Freenode to see an example of DNS resolution.
+Let's connect to Libera.chat to see an example of DNS resolution.

 .. rubric:: dns/main.c
 .. literalinclude:: ../../code/dns/main.c